Search

 Kim lives and works in Seoul and studied at Rhode Island School of Design, gaining a BFA in painting and an MA in teaching.
 Her work celebrates imperfection, which, in Korean culture, implies respect for nature, honoring its natural forms.

-• Nancy Kwon
+• Nancy Jiseon Kwon

-Nancy Kwon creates ceramics, textiles and works in glass that are rooted in tradition and ritual.
+Nancy Jiseon Kwon creates ceramics, textiles and works in glass that are rooted in tradition and ritual.
 From ancient Korean stoneware and hemp burial gowns, to Etruscan votive offerings and Neolithic petroglyphs, her pieces are informed by a long tradition of ceremonial objects created from organic materials.

 • Song Jaeho